alaingalvan/GPU-Zen-2-Baker/readme.md

 [![cmake-img]][cmake-url]
 [![License][license-img]][license-url]
 [![Travis Tests][travis-img]][travis-url]

+> **Note**: 🚧 This repository is a work in progress as GPU Zen 2 gets closer to release, you can follow its progress in the `develop` branch.

 When building real-time applications artists must conform to a performance budget according to their project’s system requirements.
 Baking allows for the caching of data from geometry with much higher polygon counts to image textures that can be used as inputs in shaders.